CodeForBaltimore/Learning-Resources/LearnToCode/JavaScript/JavaScript.md

 ## Frameworks

-Once you feel proficient with JavaScript you can start looking at frameworks to expand your capabilities.
+Once you feel proficient with the JavaScript language you can start looking at frameworks to expand your capabilities.
 Common JavaScript frameworks are:

 ### Front-End Frameworks